-If the Applicant denies access to personal information, it must explain to the individual why access was denied, and provide the appropriate contact information for challenging the denial of access where appropriate.
+information, it must explain to the individual why access was denied, and provide the appropriate contact information for challenging the denial of access where appropriate.

-Where the Applicant answers NO and does not identify an applicable qualification, the Accountability Agent must inform the Applicant that it may be required to permit access by individuals to their personal information.
-Where the Applicant identifies an applicable privacy of individuals, and the integrity of law enforcement related activities or legal proceedings.
+Where the Applicant answers NO and does not identify an applicable does not identify an applicable qualification, the Accountability Agent must inform the Applicant that it may be required to permit access by individuals to their personal information.
+Where the Applicant identifies an applicable law enforcement related activities or legal proceedings.
 The access may also be refused if the request is frivolous or vexatious or giving access would reveal commercially sensitive information about the organisation.